New Synagogue (Ostrów Wielkopolski): Architecture

-The façade: (northern elevation), is divided into two parts: the towers and 5 axial body which is located between them.
+The northern elevation is divided into two parts: the towers and five axial bodies which are located between them.
 The ground floor with the portals and mullion windows create the ABBABBA (A portal, B-latticed screens) plan.
 The east portal was the entrance for women and children and the west one for men.
 The whole plan with its divisions probably refers to the menorah (7 bays, porch as the middle frame from which other candles were lit).
 The façade was richly decorated with ocher color.